h3yin/ART-with-amortized-attacks/README.md

 Please use `tensorflow==2.6.0` with `keras==2.6.0`, other versions have not been tested with this code.

+To set a random seed, uncomment `np.rand.seed` in `tests/amortized/amortized_attack.py`.

 ____________________________________

 # Adversarial Robustness Toolbox (ART) v1.9